 Ever been to a house where the owner struggles to find things or moves around the house quickly?
 Installing a larder helps create more space for items, giving you enough room to move around your home.

-Aside from wet and dry larders, there are other types of kitchen larders to know about; they include:
+Aside from wet and dry larder, there are other types of kitchen larder to know about; they include:

 What do you put in a larder?